 SRO maintains a staff of highly skilled and experienced project directors and managers who work closely with researchers to plan and implement each project.
 SRO managers are trained in survey methods as well as the latest project management techniques and technical systems.
 They become active members of the research team for each project, and provide input on survey design, questionnaire development, field procedures, and study-specific interviewer training, to ensure that project goals are met as efficiently as possible.
 SRO has developed a series of interactive reporting systems including paradata dashboards to monitor key production and sample indicators, which are used by the project team in making adjustments to maximize quality and efficiency throughout the data collection period.
 Cost monitoring is also an important part of SRO project management, and SRO's Cost Reporting System provides detailed daily cost information that allows the project director to update cost projections on a regular basis, in order to provide the client with accurate estimates of final project cost.

 SRO maintains an experienced field management team made up of production managers and team leaders.
-They are responsible for hiring, training and supervising interviewers, implementing a wide variety of survey designs, quality control activities in the field, as well as for validation activities and monitoring interviewers’ weekly progress and cost reports.
+They are responsible for hiring, training and supervising interviewers, implementing a wide variety of survey designs, quality control activities in the field, as well as for validation activities and monitoring interviewers' weekly progress and cost reports.
 SRO maintains an active national field staff that has numbered as many as 1000 interviewers – with the capability to expand to meet project demands.
-SRO interviewers are well-educated, experienced, and represent the diversity of the 120 primary areas in which they work.
+SRO interviewers are well-educated, experienced, and represent the diversity of over 140 areas in which they work.
 SRO also retains a bilingual interviewing staff in areas of high concentrations of non-English speaking households, and is able to hire specialized interviewers to meet specific project needs.

 SRO has a strong track record of implementing and collecting a variety of biomarker and anthropometric data.
 Interviewers also have been trained to administer standardized cognitive and developmental assessments to both children and adult respondents.
 In many cases, we have modified our data collection systems to facilitate the testing process, greatly improving accuracy and validity rates within the assessments.

 SRO operates a state-of-the-art telephone facility which has been conducting Computer-Assisted Telephone Interview (CATI) surveys since 1975.
-The computer assisted interviewing (CAI) software and physical facilities are regularly updated to ensure the highest possible quality for all national, regional and local projects.
+The computer-assisted interviewing (CAI) software and physical facilities are regularly updated to ensure the highest possible quality for all national, regional and local projects.
 Samples of interviews are monitored, and interviewers are evaluated on interviewing technique (question reading, probing, data recording, etc.) as well as on qualitative factors (pace, clarity, and tone, etc.).
 The facility also carries out numerous other activities in support of survey efforts including questionnaire pre-testing, respondent-interviewer behavior coding, questionnaire review and editing, mail survey administration, focus group moderation, cognitive interviewing, the recruitment of focus group and cognitive interview participants, and data entry.

 Across all data collection projects, SRO uses state-of-the-art electronic sample management systems, that allow for mixed and multiple modes, smooth transfer of work between field and telephone staffs as appropriate, and constant data transmission and detailed reporting through centralized secure data servers.